-- 7.1 Location.
-St Gerards Primary School is located in Lugsdale Road, Widnes.
-Widnes is an industrial town in Halton, Cheshire, Northwest England.
+7.1 Location.
+St Gerard's Catholic Primary and Nursery School is located in Widnes, Cheshire.
+Widnes is an industrial town in the Borough of Halton, Cheshire.
 Historically in Lancashire, it is on the northern bank of the River Mersey where the estuary narrows to form the Runcorn Gap.
 Directly to the south across the Mersey is the town of Runcorn.
-Upstream and 8 miles (13 km) to the east is the town of Warrington, and downstream to the west is Speke, the city of Liverpool.
-Widnes and Hough Green railway stations are on the Liverpool to Manchester line.
-The main roads through the town are the A557 in a north-south direction and the A562 east-west.
-Widnes is on the southern route of the Liverpool to Manchester railway line.
-There are two stations in the town, Hough Green and Widnes from which services are operated by East Midlands Trains and Northern.
-Northern operate frequent services to Liverpool and Manchester city centre from Hough Green and Widnes.
-East Midlands Trains link Widnes station at hourly intervals throughout the day to Liverpool, Manchester, Stockport, Sheffield, Nottingham and Norwich. - 7.2 Ethos of the School.
-"Guided by God, St Gerard's Catholic Primary and Nursery School is an inspiring and aspirational community where we learn to love, hope, dream and achieve." - 7.3 Nature of School Site.
+Upstream 8 miles (13 km) to the east is Warrington, and 4 miles downstream to the west is Speke, a suburb of Liverpool.

+7.2 Ethos of the School.
+St Gerard's Catholic Primary and Nursery School's Christian faith lies at the heart of their ethos.
+At St Gerard's they:

+- Enable their children to acquire an excellent religious education through a well taught and wellresourced RE curriculum. - Promote Christian values of love and acceptance, providing opportunities for all to develop an awareness of God's presence. - Enrich the spiritual life of the school community through quiet reflection, prayer, collective worship and celebration. - Promote learning and equality for all as they strive to create independent, spiritual, life-long learners. - Developing strong links between their school and the parish community. - Work together to promote and safeguard the welfare of everyone in their school community.

+7.3 Nature of School Site.
 St Gerards school was opened in the early 1900's.
 It consists of a two-storey building.
 The top floor is not accessible.
 The school is set in an industrial area.
-The car park is to the rear of the school but the disabled parking is by the main entrance to the school.
-The main door is manual and a hearing loop has been installed in Reception as recommended in the last audit.
+The carpark is to the rear of the school but the disabled parking is by the main entrance to the school.

+The main door is manual, and a hearing loop has been installed in Reception as recommended in the last audit.
 There are two sets of internal stairs.
 There are two disabled toilets but no medical room.
 There is a dedicated SEN room.
+Externally there is an outdoor classroom, playgrounds, a field, seating a tyre park and a MUGA.

+7.4 Number of pupils.
+There are 215 total pupils at the school, x31 represent those with SEND.

-Externally there is an outdoor classroom, playgrounds, a field, seating a tyre park and a MUGA. - 7.4 Number of pupils.
-Information not suplied - 7.5 Trend in pupil numbers.
-Information not supplied - 7.6 Able, gifted and talented.
-At St Gerard's School they believe in treating all pupils as individuals and so catering for their individual needs.
+7.5 Trend in pupil numbers.
+School numbers are stable.

+7.6 Able, gifted and talented.
+At St Gerard's Catholic Primary and Nursery School they believe in treating all pupils as individuals and so catering for their individual needs.
 All pupils including the most able are entitled to a challenging and stimulating curriculum that develops their full potential.
 Within the school's general policy of inclusion, provision for able, gifted and talented pupils is a matter of equal opportunity and they ensure that the most able have the opportunity to nurture their ability, stimulate their desire for life- long learning and to achieve and excel.

-A Gifted student shows high ability in one or more subjects but also shows characteristics such as good leadership skills, creative thinking and problem solving.
-A Talented student shows particular ability in practical subjects such as Art, Music, Sport, Performing Arts or Drama.
-They will often take place in extracurricular activities in this subject.
-A more Able pupil will perform above the classroom average in one or more curriculum area.
-The AG&T register is compiled using CATs score, and SATs results and Key Stage data.
-They use this data to identify the top 5 to 10% of the year group.

-Teachers then have the chance to nominate pupils who may be gifted and talented in their subject areas using the criteria detailed in the "subject specific criteria" area.

-7.7 Pupil Premium Numbers Information not supplied
+7.7 Pupil Premium.
+There are 97 Pupil Premium Pupils.